 1972 All American Racers Indy Eagle #7228

 1972 All-American Racers Eagle #7228 was originally purchased in September 1973 by Mike Slater's Commander Racing Team after driver Lloyd Ruby wrecked the team's primary Eagle, #7224, at the September 2nd Cal 500 after a right front Firestone tire burst coming out of turn four, flattening the side of #7224.

-Sponsored by Commander Motor Homes and meticulous prepared by Mike Devin, #7228 would be raced by Ruby throughout the remainder of 1973 and the entire 1974 season, including the Indianapolis 500 and the SCCA Formula 5000 round at Ontario.
+Sponsored by Commander Motor Homes and meticulous prepared by Mike Devin, #7228 would be raced by Ruby throughout the remainder of 1973 season, taking home four top-ten finishes in the five races it ran at the tail end of the season.

 The 1978 season saw a dramatic design change for both chassis, as crew chief Bill Finley narrowed both chassis in an attempt to make the cars more streamlined.
 What was reduced in surface area was lost in handling, as Billy Vukovich failed to make the event as the #93 McCord Auto Supply entry.
-Al Loquasto and Spike Gehlhausen managed some decent showings with the #92 machine later that season.
+Al Loquasto and Spike Gehlhausen managed some decent showings with the renumbered #92 machine later in the year.